hashicorp/vault/website/source/docs/secrets/kv/index.html.md

 ## Quick Start

-The generic backend allows for writing keys with arbitrary values.
+The kv backend allows for writing keys with arbitrary values.
 When data is returned, the `lease_duration` field (in the API JSON) or `refresh_interval` field (on the CLI) gives a hint as to how often a reader should look for a new value.
 This comes from the value of the `default_lease_ttl` set on the mount,